-We ask for a donation of $300 for puppies and adult dogs.
-This donation helps defray the costs of spay/neuter, shots and microchip.
+The adoption fee is $400 for puppies under eight months and $300 for adult and senior dogs.
+This helps defray the costs of spay/neuter, shots and microchip.
 To be considered for an adoption grant, please fill out the adoption application to start the process.

 We recommend the following veterinarian services for low-cost, quality animal care:

 Anaheim Animal Care & Pet Hospital

 116 S Magnolia St Anaheim, CA 92804